Religious Education

 Our Religious Education is a balance between learning about the teaching of world faiths and enabling pupils to draw meaning for their own lives from this learning.
 We aim for pupils to know about and understand a range of religions and world views; express ideas and insights about the nature, significance and impact of religions and world views; and gain and use the skills to engage seriously with religions and world views.

 Religious Education is taught in accordance with the Derbyshire Agreed Syllabus 2020-2025 and with regard to the National Curriculum for R.E. and the Early Years Foundation Curriculum.
-Recognising plurality and diversity enables RE to contribute to British Values.

 Three major concepts form the basis of R.E teaching: